oracle-livelabs/oci/oci-starter-lab/function/function.md

 ![Architecture Function](images/architecture_function.png =50%x*)

-In this sample, using terraform, we will create a Function with Python, an Object Storage for the HTML and an Autonomous Database.
+In this sample, using terraform, we will create:
+- a Serverless Function with Python
+- an Object Storage for the HTML
+- and an Autonomous Database.

 The steps are identical for all other user interfaces, backends or database.